 We are very excited to introduce our new Block Drawing.
 It is a 12 1/2” machine stitched, raw-edge appliqué block in batiks.
 Material Girls will provide the background fabric, appliqué pattern and basic instructions.
 Participants provide batiks to complete the design.
 For every block completed, participants may enter their name in a drawing for a chance to win a set of completed blocks.
 These are adorable blocks and are fun to put together.
 This is a great opportunity to try out raw-edge appliqué even for the newest quilter.
 We will be offering at least one “help” day at Chota (date TBD).
 The blocks are due at the September meeting.

 The Material Girls Committee

 I want to express my appreciation to the Material Girls Committee.
 Their excellent service is the key to any success we hope to achieve and they are a joy to work with.
-They are: Donna Weaver, Linda Racke, Barbara Lowry, Judy Pardue, Katy Spade and Debra Wardell
+They are: Donna Weaver, Linda Racke, Barbara Lowry, Judie Pardue and Debra Wardell.

 For more information, visit us at the Material Girls table at the Guild meeting or contact Ann Davidson.